Adaptive integration of nonlinear evolution equations on tensor manifolds: Low-rank integration of time-dependent tensors

 where ${\mathfrak T}_{\bf r}$ is either the mapping in \eqref{ht-best} or \eqref{ht-SVD}.
 Discretizing \eqref{tan-proj-method} with a one-step method \eqref{discrete-time-ode} yields the fully discrete scheme

-While the scheme \eqref{discrete-proj-dynam} has proven effective, computing the orthogonal projection ${\cal P}_{{\bf w}}{\bf N}({\bf w})$ comes with computational drawbacks.
+While the scheme \eqref{discrete-proj-dynam} has proven effective, { explicitly} computing the orthogonal projection ${\cal P}_{{\bf w}}{\bf N}({\bf w})$ comes with computational drawbacks.
 Most notably, inverse auto-correlation matrices of tensor modes appear in the projection \cite{lubich2013dynamical} (see also \cite{Lubich2014,koch2007dynamical,koch2010dynamtucker}).
 If the tensor solution is comprised of small singular values, then the auto-correlation matrices are ill-conditioned.
 It has been shown in \cite{Lubich2014} that this phenomenon is due to the curvature of the tensor manifold ${\cal H}_{\bf r}$ being inversely proportional to the smallest singular value present in the tensor solution.
 Thus, special care is required when choosing an integration scheme for \eqref{tan-proj-method}.
-Operator splitting methods \cite{Lubich2014,Lubich_2015} and unconventional integration schemes \cite{unc_int} have been introduced to integrate \eqref{tan-proj-method} when the tensor solution is comprised of small singular values.
-Since this method comes from a minimization principle over the tensor manifold tangent space, we refer to it as the best tangent space projection (B-TSP) method.
+Operator splitting methods \cite{Lubich2014,Lubich_2015} and unconventional integration schemes \cite{unc_int} have been introduced to integrate \eqref{tan-proj-method} when the tensor solution is comprised of small singular values. { It has also been shown in \cite{kieri2019projection} that by using an extrinsic representation, the artificial stiffness due to the tensor manifold curvarture can be avoided. } Since this method comes from a minimization principle over the tensor manifold tangent space, we refer to it as the best tangent space projection (B-TSP) method.